Although many workers in California may not be working directly with large vats of chemicals,…

 Under SB 820, companies can no longer call for secrecy (usually in the form of nondisclosure agreements prior to settlement) for sexual harassment victims.
 The victim may still elect to keep their identity private, but companies cannot require them to do so.
 In another win for victims, SB 1300 reverses the long-standing “one-free grope” definition of sexual harassment, also known as the single-incident exception.
 There are no more free passes for sexual harassment under the new law.

-If you are hurt at work or become injured due to your job, give a call to our Lancaster workplace illness attorney to discuss your case.
+If you are hurt at work or become injured due to your job, give a call to our Los Angeles workplace illness attorney to discuss your case.